Optimal transport and Wasserstein distances for causal models: -causal Wasserstein distances

 we obtain from Corollary \ref{cor:main} that \beas && \delta^2 \int_{\cX^2} |h(x) - h(y)| \,\pi(dx, dy) \leq \int_{\cX^2} \left| \mu(x_j = 1 \mid x_{\pa_j}) - \nu(y_j = 1 \mid y_{\pa_j}) \right| \,\pi(dx, dy) \\ &=& \int_{\cX^2} \left| \pi(x_j = 1 \mid x_{\pa_j}, y_{\pa_j}) - \pi(y_j = 1 \mid x_{\pa_j}, y_{\pa_j}) \right| \pi(dx, dy) \\ &=& \int_{\cX^2_{\pa_j}} \left| \int_{\cX_j^2} (x_j - y_j) \pi(dx_j, dy_j \mid y_{\pa_j}, y_{\pa_j}) \right| \pi(dx_{\pa_j}, dy_{\pa_j})\\ &\leq& \int_{\cX^2} |x_j - y_j| \, \pi(dx, dy) \leq W_{G, 1}(\mu, \nu) + \varepsilon. \eeas Since $\varepsilon > 0$ was arbitrary, this shows that \be \left| \int_{\cX_k} x_k \,\mu(dx_k \mid \Do(x_j = 1)) - \int_{\cX_k} x_k \,\nu(dx_k \mid \Do(x_j = 1)) \right| \le K \brak{1 + \frac{1}{\delta^2}} W_{G,1}(\mu, \nu). \ee Analogously, one deduces from the upper bound on the propensity score that \be \left| \int_{\cX_k} x_k \,\mu(dx_k \mid \Do(x_j = 0)) - \int_{\cX_k} x_k \,\nu(dx_k \mid \Do(x_j = 0)) \right| \le K \brak{1 + \frac{1}{\delta^2}} W_{G,1}(\mu, \nu). \ee Now, the proposition follows from a combination of \eqref{Do1} and \eqref{Do0}. \end{proof}

 \begin{remark} It is easy to see that Proposition \ref{prop:ate} does not hold with the standard $1$-Wasserstein distance $W_1$ instead of $W_{G,1}$ since the topology generated by $W_1$ is not fine enough.
-Indeed, measures that are close with respect to $W_1$ may have completely different transition probabilities $\mu(dx_k \mid x_j = 1, x_{\pa_j})$, which play an important role in the definition of the average treatment effect $\psi^\mu$; see \eqref{ate}. \end{remark}
+Indeed, measures that are close with respect to $W_1$ may have completely different transition probabilities $\mu(dx_k \mid x_j = 1, x_{\pa_j})$, which play a crucial role in the definition of the average treatment effect $\psi^\mu$; see \eqref{ate}.